 - authorship and academic integrity

-- publishing and funding
+- publishing and pathways.

 In 2014 IFN001 was comprehensively redesigned to transform the pedagogical basis of the curriculum from an instructivist approach to an active blended learning experience that meets the diverse needs of contemporary researchers.
 At this time, the assessment was reviewed and constructively aligned providing students with more relevant and productive learning.
 To ensure quality assurance of marking, the teaching team participated in professional development activities and as an outcome, a system for moderation of marking was implemented.